Royal Canadian Legion: History

-In Canada, several veterans' organisations emerged during the First World War.
-The Great War Veterans Association was by 1919 the largest veterans' organisation in Canada.
-Following the First World War, 15 different organisations existed to aid returning veterans in Canada.
-Field Marshal The 1st Earl Haig, founder of the British Empire Service League (now known as the Royal Commonwealth Ex-Services League), visited Canada in 1925 and urged the organisations to merge.
-In the same year, the Dominion Veterans Alliance was created to unite these organizations.
+In Canada, several veterans' organizations emerged after the First World War.
+The Great War Veterans Association was the largest of 15.
+Field Marshal Douglas Haig, 1st Earl Haig, founder of the British Empire Service League (now known as the Royal Commonwealth Ex-Services League), visited Canada in 1925 and urged them to merge.
+That year, the Dominion Veterans Alliance served this purpose.

-In November 1925, the Canadian Legion was founded in Winnipeg, Manitoba, as the Canadian Legion of the British Empire Services League.
-The Canadian Legion of the British Empire Services League was incorporated by a special Act of Parliament the following year.
-The Legion grew steadily through the 1930s and then expanded rapidly following the Second World War.
-In 1960, Queen Elizabeth II granted The Legion royal patronage and it became The Royal Canadian Legion.
+In November 1925, the Canadian Legion was founded in Winnipeg, Manitoba, as the Canadian Legion of the British Empire Services League, incorporated by a 1926 special Act of Parliament.
+It grew steadily through the 1930s, then expanded rapidly following the Second World War.
+In 1960, Queen Elizabeth II granted it royal patronage and so it became the Royal Canadian Legion.

 Recognition

 On 10 November 1975, Canada Post issued "The Royal Canadian Legion, 1925–1975" designed by Rudy Kovach.
 The 8¢ stamps are perforated 13 and were printed by British American Bank Note Company.